-One taste of this savory, creamy love dip recipe from Texas and you will know how it got it’s name!
+One taste of this savory love dip recipe from Texas and you will know how it got it’s name!
+A creamy tomato dip full of flavor.

 I was in Texas last fall visiting family when my sister-in-law introduced me to something called Love Dip.
 We were grocery shopping for a cookout that night when she picked up a container from the freshly prepared food area of their local grocery store.